-Walking was the most commonly used transportation option for students living less than a quarter mile from the school; however, family vehicle was the most common mode for those living between a half mile and one mile away and those who live two miles or farther from school (see Figure 4 and Table 2).
-Additionally, 47% trips for students who lived between a half mile and one mile used shared modes.
-Only 5 students out of 14 respondents (all living under a half mile from school) walked to/from school.
+Walking was the most commonly used transportation option for students living less than a quarter mile from the school; however, family vehicle was the most common mode for those living between one and two miles away, as well as for those who live two miles or farther from school (see Figure 4 and Table 2).
+Additionally, 50% of students who lived between a half mile and one mile used shared modes.
+Over 50% of trips to/from school within half a mile of the school were made by active modes.